 “At that time, we were able to examine all the chromosomes under a microscope to see if there were gross structural changes.
 This would be akin to looking at the earth from outer space and trying to determine if a leaf had fallen off a tree in a forest in California,” he says.

-“Now, we can look at the spelling of a person’s genomic DNA at the individual letter level – so that’s a billion-fold change in resolution.
+“Now, we can look at the spelling of a person’s genomic DNA at the individual letter level – so that’s a million-fold change in resolution.
 We are able to do this because of the super-computing power that is at TGen.
 This is thanks to Dell and Dell support.”

 Better optics and faster computers means genomic analysis at a level that enables development of new drugs that target specific genetic mutations.
 Dr. Narayanan and the Rankin family are now focusing on what new treatments may be best for Beorn.
 View the video to learn more about TGen and Beorn’s story.